-If you are like most Americans, when you think of cider you picture that sweet, unfiltered apple juice that hits store shelves in the early autumn.
-Unfortunately, thanks to Prohibition and some strange legislative tinkering, that notion isn’t quite correct.
+The word “cider” can have different meanings depending on whom you ask.
+On American shores, most people picture the sweet, unfiltered apple juice that hits store shelves in the early autumn.
+They’re not wrong.
+But thanks to Prohibition and some strange legislative tinkering, that notion isn’t entirely correct, either.

-Basically, prohibition happened.
 Cider never recovered from that doomed decade-long social experiment.
-Other industries including local breweries and distilleries also never recovered, paving the way for the mass-produced beer conglomerates that still take up most of the store shelves.
-The era of Prohibition was also the time of some concerted semantic tinkering, which is why in many states, the law still stands that “cider” simply refers to unfiltered apple juice.
+Other industries, including local breweries and distilleries, suffered as well, paving the way for the mass-produced beer conglomerates that take up most of the liquor store shelves and bodega fridge space.
+Prohibition was also a period of some concerted semantic tinkering, which is why in many states the law still stands that “cider” simply refers to unfiltered apple juice.

-I had the privilege of getting a guided tour in Doc’s Draft’s production facility, located only a couple miles from their original headquarters.
-They are currently the biggest cider producer in New York State, distributing about 100,000 gallons a year.
+Doc’s is currently the biggest cider producer in New York state, distributing roughly 100,000 gallons a year.
 To put that into perspective, the largest American cider producer, Woodchuck, produces over 2 million gallons annually.
-This allows Doc’s to retain its handcrafted, small-scale quality while still distributing to over 20 states.
+This allows Doc’s to retain its handcrafted, small-scale quality, while still distributing to over 20 states.

-The first step of production is the apples, lots of apples, almost 9000 pounds for a single 1000-gallon tank.
-The original orchards used to be able to supply all of them, but as the business grew, they’ve had to look elsewhere for suppliers.
-It is worth noting here, however, that their suppliers are all local NY orchards from the surrounding region.
-These apples are then put through a cider press that looks like it’s from the 1800’s.
-It’s actually not that old, from the mid 1970’s, but its certainly wooden and gnarly looking.
+The first step of production is the apples, lots of apples – almost 9,000 pounds for a single 1,000-gallon tank.
+The original orchards used to be able to supply all the apples, but as the business grew, so too did the supplier list (all are still local orchards from the surrounding region).
+The apples are then put through a wood cider press from the 1970s.

-The apples are sorted, then ground up and dropped into a series of layers separated by wooden dividers, and a cloth resembling cheesecloth is draped in between them (these layers of apple mush are aptly named cheese).
-A motorized press then descends and squeezes out every last drop of liquid, which is then quickly pumped to a series of gigantic fermentation vessels.
+The apples are sorted, then ground up and dropped into a series of layers separated by wooden dividers, with a cheesecloth-style fabric draped in between (these layers of apple mush are aptly named “cheese”).
+A motorized press descends and squeezes out every last drop of liquid, which is then quickly pumped into a series of gigantic fermentation vessels.

-These tanks, stark and monolithic, reside in two long rows of six or seven.
+The tanks, stark and monolithic, reside in two long rows of six or seven.
 Fermentation is achieved with champagne yeast, which gives Doc’s Draft a crisp and refined palate reminiscent of a light and fruity white wine.
-After fermentation is complete, the cider is still pretty thick and chunky.
-To combat this, the tanks are cooled close to freezing to allow all the particles to settle.
-After this, a quick pass through a very serious filtration system and into bottles.
+After fermentation is complete, the cider is still pretty thick.
+To thin out the mixture, the tanks are cooled to near freezing point to allow all the particles to settle, then passed through a very thorough filtration system and into the bottles.